MEerYOUer/start-page/README.md

 2. This webpage was designed for my own devices, it was not designed to fit every screen-size or device.
 Modify it as needed.

+3. The links are designed to be hardcoded into the HTML.
+They will need filled in by you--the user--depending on your needs.

 ---

+## How to Use It

 ### On Windows 10